WEB APPLICATION SECURITY

 Test # 3.1

-Signature based detection of Web Application backdoors are easy to bypass
+Objective: Signature based detection of Web Application backdoors are easy to bypass

 Description: A test on another old and popular backdoor detected by all Av’s.
 And trying to make it undetectable by